18 Days

 "18 Days" is the second single by American rock band Saving Abel from their self-titled debut album.
 It was released after the band's hit single "Addicted".
-"18 Days" reached #10 on the Billboard Hot Modern Rock Tracks chart and number six on the Hot Mainstream Rock Tracks chart.
+"18 Days" reached number 10 on the Billboard Hot Modern Rock Tracks chart and number six on the Hot Mainstream Rock Tracks chart.
 The song is also featured in Tapulous' hit iPhone OS games Tap Tap Revenge and Tap Tap Revenge 2.